RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 # CSCD Format Specification
-This document describes the syntax of a serialized data format, called *Compact Serialized C# Data* (CSCD for short).
-It's designed to be human-readable, compact, unambiguous and able to fully express any C# object.
-Values can be annotated with type and ID metadata, allowing parsers to reconstruct exact types with their reference links intact.
+This document describes the syntax of a serialized data format called *Compact Serialized C# Data* (CSCD).
+CSCD is a human-readable, compact, and unambiguous format capable of fully expressing any C# object.

+While the format does not require an external schema, values may include optional type labels and ID metadata, enabling parsers to reconstruct exact types along with reference links.

 ## 1. General Formatting
 ### Character Set